 The City Council is considering new restrictions that would limit the number of people permitted to live in a halfway house, depending on its proximity to single-family and multifamily housing.

-Carolina Public Press provides in-depth, investigative reporting on issues affecting Western North Carolina in a nonprofit, nonpartisan setting.
+Carolina Public Press provides in-depth, investigative reporting on issues affecting North Carolina in a nonprofit, nonpartisan setting.

 The City Council is considering new restrictions that would limit the number of people permitted to live in a halfway house, depending on its proximity to single-family and multifamily housing.